Why Choose Cedars-Sinai Marina del Rey Hospital for Carpal Tunnel Syndrome Treatment?

-The highly skilled, well-trained doctors and surgeons at Marina Del Rey Hospital will evaluate patients with carpal tunnel syndrome and propose an individualized treatment plan that is most appropriate for their condition.
+The highly-skilled, well-trained doctors and surgeons at Cedars-Sinai Marina del Rey Hospital will evaluate patients with carpal tunnel syndrome and propose an individualized treatment plan that is most appropriate for their condition.

 Carpal tunnel syndrome (CTS) is a condition that occurs as a result of the compression of the median nerve in the wrist.
 The median nerve, along with the tendons that keep the wrist joint flexible, are housed in a narrow but rigid canal made up of bones and ligaments called the carpal tunnel.
 Excessive swelling of the tissue around the tendons can lead to the narrowing of this canal, which puts an abnormal amount of pressure on the median nerve.
 Factors that contribute to the development of CTS include traumatic injuries to the wrist, thyroid disorders, rheumatoid arthritis, and pregnancy-associated fluid retention in the body.
 Symptoms of CTS develop gradually and usually include tingling, numbness, pain, and weakness in the wrist, thumb, index, or middle fingers.
 Some people may experience difficulty grasping small items and performing daily tasks.
 Early detection and treatment of CTS are very important, as the condition may worsen over time.
 If left untreated, CTS can cause median nerve damage, along with heightened symptoms. in these cases, surgery may be required.